eyvindebsen/c64-rlecube/README.md

 Because i'm kinda convinced you cannot make the actual calculations,  draw the 12 lines in color ram, in 1 frame.

 Hope you enjoy the demo :)

+PS.
+I am not sure why the raster jumps up in the screen @1:30 of the video i recorded (rlecube8.mp4) Anyone knows?